-Rabo Encendido, also known as oxtail stew, is a Cuban dish prepared using oxtails.
-It is typically cooked in a combination of wine, tomato paste and vegetables, and often served with long-grain white rice and maduros.
+Rabo Encendido is a Cuban dish of oxtail stew which is typically cooked with a combination of wine, tomato paste and vegetables, and often served with long-grain white rice and maduros.

 The dish is slow-cooked for a very long time until the meat is tender and juicy.
 Rabo Encendido is savory in flavor and is also considered comfort food by many.

 Contrary to the translation of the name (‘tail on fire’), it is not spicy at all.

 Originally considered a Spanish dish, this delicacy dates back to the 16th century when it was known as “rabo de toro” because it was prepared using bull tails.
 With time, the recipe for rabo encendido has evolved, and today it has many versions depending on culture.

 - Beef oxtail (fat trimmed, disjointed, cut in 2-inch pieces) - 4 lbs